-20 Best Things To Do In Yogyakarta With Kids
+20 Best Things To Do In Yogyakarta With Kids: Yogyakarta Itinerary

-This bustling city on the island of Java encapsulates everything that Indonesian culture is all about.
+We visited Yogyakarta as a family in 2019, but I’ve personally been visiting this city since I was a kid.
+The bustling city of Yogyakarta encapsulates everything that Indonesian culture is all about.
 It’s modern, yet traditional; busy, yet relaxed.

 Yogyakarta has the same Hindu-derived arts and culture that tourists flock to Bali for.
 But it also has a strong spiritual heart, by way of Islam, which the majority of the country practices.
 And when it comes to Indonesian tourist attractions, Yogyakarta has one of the best: the iconic Borobudur Temple.